ROCm-DS/hipDF/docs/reference/hipdf/extension_dtypes.rst

 ================
 Extension Dtypes
 ================
-.. currentmodule:: cudf.core.dtypes
+.. currentmodule:: hipdf.core.dtypes

-cuDF supports a number of extension dtypes that build on top of the types that pandas supports.
+hipDF supports a number of extension dtypes that build on top of the types that pandas supports.
 These dtypes are not directly available in pandas, which instead relies on object dtype arrays that run at Python rather than native speeds.
 The following dtypes are supported:

-cudf.CategoricalDtype
+hipdf.CategoricalDtype
 =====================
 .. autosummary::
    :toctree: api/